-H. Withdrawl/Transfer of Membership
+H. Withdrawal/Transfer of Membership

 I. Officers and employees

-serve as directors and appoint officers at their discretion.
+In order to meet requirements of incorporation within the state of Illinois, the pastors shall serve as directors and appoint officers at their discretion.
 Employees must first become members of GFC.

 J. Revisions and Amendments

-Revisions and/or amendments to this constitution or the GFC statement of faith may be made as the elders deem necessary.
-A 2/3 vote of the elders followed by a 2/3 vote of the members, is required to make any changes to this constitution or the statement of faith.
-In case of their only being two existing elders, both elders must vote to approve a change to the constitution.
+Revisions and/or amendments to this constitution or the GFC statement of faith may be made as the pastors deem necessary.
+A 2/3 vote of the pastors followed by a 2/3 vote of the members, is required to make any changes to this constitution or the statement of faith.
+In case of their only being two existing pastors, both pastors must vote to approve a change to the constitution.
 The congregation shall be informed at least two weeks prior to a member vote regarding proposed changes to the constitution or statement of faith.